 Either before or after your hike, the kids will appreciate playing at the Fort LeTort playground located inside the park near the trailhead.

 History of the Trail

 LeTort Spring Run was named after James LeTort, the first European to settle in Cumberland County.
-LeTort set up a trading post between 1713 and 1719, and operated it for over 20 years.
+LeTort set up a trading post between 1713 and 1719 and operated it for over 20 years.
 Later industry along the trail included tanneries, mills and a distillery and a modern day quarry.
-Interpretive signage along the trail speaks more to James LeTort, industry along the spring and the South Mountain Railroad.
+Interpretive signage along the trail explains more about James LeTort, industry along the spring, and the South Mountain Railroad.